Skip to content

 Kafka Connect

-Kafka connect is an open source framework for easily integrate external systems with Kafka.
-It works with any Kafka products.
-It uses the concepts of source and sink connectors to ingest or deliver data to / from Kafka topics.
+Kafka connect is an open-source framework designed to facilitate the integration of external systems with Kafka.
+It is compatible with all Kafka products and employs the concepts of source and sink connectors to ingest data into or deliver data from Kafka topics.

 A source connector collects data from a system.
 A sink connector delivers data from Kafka topics into other systems.